 Replace a thermostat.
 The working solution to make RV AC more efficient is to purchase a good thermostat that will serve you for years.
 The same applies to fixing a malfunctioning control board.

 It’s OK.
 Generally, the small amount of water appearing on the roof indicates the presence of condensation.
 The problem appears when your RV AC leaks a lot of water in unusual weather conditions.

 Release an air filter.
-Ensure no other objects interrupt the airflow to the inner side of your air conditioner.
+Ensure no other objects interrupt the airflow to the inner side of your air conditioner for RV.
 Dirt on the filter also counts as an interruption.

 Check the refrigerant level.
 A frozen evaporator coil can be a problem.
 In this case, try shutting your AC off at the circuit breaker or use a hairdryer to speed up the process of unfreezing and recover your RV AC not cooling.

 Fix the condensate pump.
 The damaged condensate pump may fill the drain with excess water, which results in its overflow and leakage.
 Replacing this AC unit part may fix the problem.